Dance Hub SA

-Dance Hub SA, formerly Leigh Warren & Dancers or Leigh Warren + Dancers (LWD) and then LWDance Hub, is a contemporary dance company based in the South Australian capital of Adelaide.
+Dance Hub SA, formerly Leigh Warren & Dancers or Leigh Warren + Dancers (LWD) and then LWDance Hub, was a contemporary dance company based in the South Australian capital of Adelaide.
 Formed in 1993 by Leigh Warren, the company toured internationally and won several awards.
+The company closed due to lack of funding in mid-2024.

 In its 2019 incarnation as Dance Hub SA, it has increasingly taken on the role of peak body within the state, playing an advocacy and education role for dancers and choreographers.
 It is a community space for both emerging and established artists, with a program that includes artists-in-residence and an international exchange program.

 History

 1993: creation

-The dance troupe was formed in 1993 by Leigh Warren (formerly of the Australian Dance Theatre), named Leigh Warren + Dancers, which moved into the loft studio of the newly-created Lion Arts Centre, on the corner of North Terrace and Morphett Street, Adelaide.
+The dance troupe was formed in 1993 by Leigh Warren (formerly of the Australian Dance Theatre), named Leigh Warren + Dancers, which moved into the loft studio of the newly created Lion Arts Centre, on the corner of North Terrace and Morphett Street, Adelaide.

 2011: loss of funding

 The company lost its funding from the Australia Council as well as a guarantee of similar funding from Arts SA in 2011, leaving it to rely on major sponsors and benefactors and smaller funding bodies.